SimonCariou/home-automation-raspi/README.md

-# home-automation-raspi
+ home-automation-raspi

-Home automation system based on raspberry pi.
+*Home automation system based on raspberry pi.*

+## Description

 Basic website hosted on the raspberry pi.
 I am able to control a camera and the GPIO pins from the web.
 Plus the website is accessible from the outside by port forwarding.

+## What it does

 I am able to:
 - take pictures by executing commands on the raspberry via PHP